hono250/6.1040-final-backend/weekly-meeting-notes/nov-18.md

 ### Questions

 - How should we filter our recipes in the concept? (or would it be in some for loop in the sync)
+- Thoughts on our set of concepts (are there too few, are they well-scoped)
 - Thoughts / Opinions on UI

 ---